Aptivi/NitrocidKS/DocGen/wiki/utilities/KSJsonifyLocales.md

 ### How to use

 - On Windows, you can just double-click on the KSJsonifyLocales.exe file.
-It's usually found on the same directory as Kernel Simulator.
+It's usually found on the same directory as Nitrocid KS.
 - On Linux, you can run `mono KSJsonifyLocales.exe`